maxmoehl/cap4601-project1/README.md

 ## build and execute

+### Prerequisites

+Make sure you have up to date JDK and JRE installed and can access the `java` and `javac` commands from the command line.

 ### On systems that support *nix shell commands

 The Makefile defines three targets: `build`, `run` and `debug`.